 - The Battlestar: The Mizuki (type 1) and the Sidonia (type 2).

 - BFG: The magnetic linear accelerator rifles that fire the Gauna-piercing bullets.

-- Black Box: The Kabizashi blades are the only thing that can kill the Gauna, but no one knows how they work or how to make new ones.
-At first.
+- Black Box: The Kabizashi blades are the only thing that can kill the Gauna, but no one knows how they work or how to make new ones at first.

-- Clones Are People Too: The Honokas.
+- The Honoka sisters.
 Each of them has their own name (Honoka En, Honoka Hou, etc), and seem to be treated as individuals.

 - This is also an important part of Tanikaze's backstory.
 He was originally grown in a vat as a replacement body for the aging war hero Hiroki Saito, but Saito wanted to die a natural death and believed that his clone should be allowed to live his own life and so he absconded with the baby clone and raised him in seclusion as his own.